I had always been afraid of heights since falling from a school climbing frame when I was about 5 years old.

 The ground was starting to get closer, I could see the treetops clearly.

 “Thank you, Lord!”’
 I whispered hoping that the terrors were over.
 Little knowing, they were just about to start.

 As my feet touched the ground, I tried to stand but could not as something in the back pocket had got jammed.
 With the seat turning the corner for the return trip now.

 I tried so desperately to get free, in my panic, all I was doing was making my situation worse as whatever it was, was getting wedged firmer.
 As the seat touched the backs of my legs all I could think of was.

 “This is it!”

-I was not on nor was I off the seat and the chair was pushing me forward, knowing soon the ground would fall away from under me, I would loose my footing and be above the trees with my weight well forward on the seat.
-With the worry of ending up on the ground dead I tried to free myself faster.
+I was not on nor was I off the seat and the chair was pushing me forward, knowing soon the ground would fall away from under me, I would lose my footing and be above the trees with my weight well forward on the seat.
+With the worry of ending up on the ground dead, I tried to free myself faster.

 Putting my hands behind me, I grabbed the box of liquors in the pocket, and yanked them free, just as the chair gave a final lurch and moved on down.

 “What on earth was going on there Al?”Geoff and Tony asked.